-Using time series data from 21 nations Hagerty and Veenhoven (2003) note that stagnant happiness is the exception rather than the rule, since average happiness has gone up in most nations of the world, even in the USA, since the 1970s.
-In reply Easterlin (2005) argues that the evidence for rising happiness is still "fragmentary".
-Yet evidence of rising happiness is mounting.
-In an analysis of the World Values Surveys Inglehart et al. (2008) found a pattern of rising happiness in nation since the 1980s.
+Using time series data from 21 nations, Hagerty and Veenhoven (2003) note that stagnant happiness is the exception rather than the rule, since average happiness has gone up in most nations of the world, even in the USA, since the 1970s.
+In reply, Easterlin (2005) argues that the evidence for rising happiness is still 'fragmentary'.
+Yet, evidence of rising happiness is mounting.
+In an analysis of the World Values Surveys, Inglehart et al. (2008) found a pattern of rising happiness in most participating nations since the 1980s and happiness has also increased in most of the nations where the Eurobarometer started in the early 1970s (Vergunst, 2011; Veenhoven, 2012c).